Advice Posts – Page 4 – UW Graduate School Skip to content

 2. Chat with trusted people in your circle (friends, family, mentors) about why you are considering mastering out.
 Reach out to individuals whom you know will listen without judgement and support decisions that work best for you and your needs.
 You might find it helpful to process this decision with a counselor in the Counseling Center, and/or a career coach in the Career & Internship Center (Jon Olivera has expertise specifically in grad student development).

 3. Read blogs and articles written by people who made the decision to leave their doctoral programs.
 See if their experiences resonate with you.
-In our own research, we found this post and this one (and many others) to be helpful.
+In our own research, we found this post (and many others) to be helpful.
 Hearing from these folks may help you think through your own motivations.
 One insightful post is even written by a UW alumni!

 You might also consider the book Work Your Career: Get What You Want from your Social Sciences or Humanities Ph.D. by Loleen Berdahl and Jonathan Malloy.
 It presents information for making informed decisions about graduate education, including leaving graduate school prior to the Ph.D.